-4, Prerequisite: Art 332.
-During the final year the student is encouraged to develop a personal philosophy of art.
-Instruction will depend large upon the needs and natural inclinations of the individual student.
-Each student will have a senior exhibit of his/her best work.
-Eight hours studer week including weekly critique sessions.
-51. TOPICS IN MULTIMEDIA DESIGN Prerequisite: COMM/ART 251 This course will address a particular multimedia design issue or problem, guiding students in the planning ar mplementation of appropriate design solutions; topics will vary.
+451. TOPICS IN MULTIMEDIA DESIGN Prerequisite: COMM/ART 251 This course will address a particular multimedia design issue or problem, guiding students in the planning and implementation of appropriate design solutions; topics will vary.
 May be elected for up to six hours credit as topic changes.
-Spring of alterna ears.
-(Same as COMM 451) 72.
+Spring of alternate years.
+(Same as COMM 451) 472.
 SENIOR EXHIBIT AND CRITIQUE Prerequisite: Instructor's approval.
 Advanced studio work, culminating in a senior art exhibition.
 Fall.
-91-496.
-INDEPENDENT STUDY IN ART